 Our expert aviation lawyers in Broomfield, CO can help protect your interests at every turn.
 We are intimately familiar with the legal issues individuals and businesses in the aviation world face.
 You can trust our aviation attorneys’ wealth of knowledge to guide you through any and all situations!
-Call Ramos Law at (303) 466-3200 as soon as possible so we can provide an evaluation of your situation.
+Call our personal injury law firm in Broomfield, Colorado, at (303) 466-3200 as soon as possible so we can provide an evaluation of your situation.

 Aviation Law Expertise

 Joseph LoRusso heads up our aviation law department.
 After attending the United States Air Force Academy and graduating from Metro State University of Denver, he received his Juris Doctorate at Washburn University School of Law in Topeka, Kansas.
 Joseph is passionate about aviation and is an active pilot.
 As a pilot, Joseph provides transition training in tailwheel bush aircraft; he airshows in a handful of warbirds; he crews an atmospheric research Learjet; and he remains current in a mix of Citations and Learjets.
 Prior to law school, Joseph founded and owned northern Colorado’s premier flight school, and while instructing there, he also worked as an aviation broker for both jet and prop airplanes.